Introduction

 Given below are sections I contributed to the User Guide.
 They showcase my ability to write documentation targeting end-users. |

-command is differentiated by the letter that comes right after the find
+Each find command is differentiated by the letter that comes right after the find word.

 Our app’s GUI provides two different views where the Candidate Book view and the Company Book view shows the details of all the candidates and companies respectively.